linkedin/dustjs/guides/contexts.md

 })()</dust-demo-json>
 </dust-demo>

-## Global Context
+## Context Globals

 When creating a context, you can provide a second "global" context that is always accessible, no matter where Dust is in the stack.
-To add a global context, pass a value to `dust.makeBase` to create a Context object.
+To add a global context, call `dust.makeBase` (alias as of Dust 2.7.1: `dust.context`) to create a Context object.
 Then, pass that Context object to `dust.render`.

 The global context is the lowest level of the stack, so it will be shadowed by any references that are defined at a higher level.